 “About 75 percent of our workforce is people with disabilities,” said Schmitt.
 “We provide people with the opportunity to experience some financial independence and on-the-job training.”

 Despite making some serious snowshoes, the folks at Redfeather have a sense of humor and it shines through in their invitation for you to join its Winter People Society.
 The society’s pledge: As a winter person I do hereby happily pledge to uphold the standards of the Society.
 To pray for snow, no matter what my religious beliefs.
-To smile in the face of sub-zero windchills.
-To hone my skills at hot chocolate production.
+Then, to smile in the face of sub-zero windchills, and to hone my skills in hot chocolate production.

 Take the pledge, and you’re admitted to the Redfeather Winter People Society.
 “We send them an honest-to-God certificate,” Schmitt said.
 “These are not easy things to do.
 I mean, try making the perfect cup of hot chocolate.
 Good luck to you.”

 This article was first published on Feb 6, 2012, and was updated on Dec 16, 2020, to include new information.